Unique Scholarships for College Students

 Gamers Helping Gamers Scholarship

-Who Can Apply: College students with a passion for Magic: The Gathering apply to the Gamers Helping Gamers Scholarship.
-Application requirements include FAFSA results, official transcripts, a personal statement, and an essay detailing applicants' interest in the game.
-The scholarship uses a March 31 application deadline and does not renew.
+The Gamers Helping Gamers Scholarship is open to high school seniors and college students with a passion for Magic: The Gathering.
+Up to two $5,000 scholarships are available annually.
+Application requirements include FAFSA results, official transcripts, a personal statement, and an essay detailing applicants’ interest in the game.
+The deadline is December 31.

 Getting Real About Distracted Driving Scholarship

-Who Can Apply: Unlike other scholarships for college, this scholarship asks prospective and current college students to create a humorous safe driving advertisement.
+The Getting Real About Distracted Driving Scholarship asks students to create a humorous safe driving advertisement.
 Acceptable advertisements may include a commercial, poster, or mock radio ad.
-The scholarship committee does not consider applicants' GPA or financial need and accepts applications until December 31.
+The scholarship committee does not consider applicants’ GPA or financial need.
+Applicants must be planning to enroll or be currently enrolled in college.
+The deadline is December 31.

 How to Improve Your Chances of Landing an Unusual Scholarship